Communicator, Lecturer, and Practitioner-Researcher

 My Research

 I focus on technology as a risk communication and messaging tool.
-I study public health, education, and outreach messaging about the availability and access to drinking water resources.
+I study public health, education, and outreach messaging about sustainable drinking water access.

-I seek to understand how technology influences the effectiveness of drinking water messaging in urban, marginalized, and minoritized communities.
+I seek to understand how the use of technologies as communication tools influence the effectiveness of drinking water messaging in urban, marginalized, and minoritized communities.

 As a socio-hydrologist, my research focuses on how people interact with drinking water systems, and human behavior’s impact on these systems that support the drinking water that we receive to sustain our lives.